microsoft/WhatTheHack/026-ArcForKubernetes/Student/Resources/readme.md

-# What the Hack: DevOps
+# What the Hack: Azure Arc for Kubernetes Hack

 ## Intentionally Blank

-Please see the full list of DevOps Challenges [Here](../../readme.md)
+Please see the full list of Azure Arc for Kubernetes Hack Challenges [Here](../../readme.md)